-I once had a neighbour who would send her child over looking for dinner items.
-It would have been cute but he often came in quick succession to borrow all the groceries needed to make supper.
-Once we came home from a camping trip to find her exiting our house with crackers and cheese.
+I once had a neighbour who would send her child over to borrow dinner items regularly.
+It might have been cute if it didn’t happen so often, with her needing to borrow nearly all the groceries to make supper.
+Once, after a camping trip, we found her leaving our house with crackers and cheese.

-Dealing with neighbour issues can be dicey.
-You’re annoyed and yet you don’t want to come across as being the difficult one.
-Every time you come home and can’t park in front of your house, you wish the neighbour would simply move away.
+Dealing with neighbour issues can be tricky.
+You’re irritated but don’t want to seem like the problem neighbour.
+When you can’t park in front of your house, you wish they’d just move away.
 But they never do.

-So before things get violent like the Hatfields and McCoys, start communicating with your neighbours.
+So, before things escalate like the Hatfields and McCoys, try communicating with your neighbours.

-I get that you’re busy with work, shuttling the children and hibernating with Netflix.
-But if you don’t say something to your neighbour, why should they stop whatever they do that bothers you?
-Maybe they’re not even aware there’s a problem.
-And phoning in anonymous complaints to the bylaw department will only create endless frustration and irritation for both of you.
+I understand you’re busy with work, shuttling kids, and Netflix nights.
+But if you don’t speak up to your neighbour, why should they change what’s bothering you?
+They might not even be aware there’s a problem.
+Filing anonymous complaints with the bylaw department will likely just lead to frustration for both of you.

-The first step is letting them know about the problem in a friendly manner.
-“I don’t know if you’re aware, but. …” There’s no need to be confrontational.
+Start by politely letting them know about the problem.
+“I don’t know if you’re aware, but …” There’s no need to be confrontational.

-Once you’ve aired your concerns, give your neighbour time to remedy the problem.
-Don’t stop by twice a day with an expectant expression on your face or begin erecting that three-metre fence.
+After expressing your concerns, give your neighbour time to address the problem.
+Don’t show up at their door twice a day with an expectant look, or start building a giant fence.

-Whatever the problem, keep a record of the issue and what’s been done.
-If there’s still no action, speak with other neighbours to present a united front.
+Regardless of the problem, keep a record of the issue and what actions have been taken.
+If there’s still no improvement, talk to other neighbours to form a united front.

-But before you decide on initiating a legal sanction, let your neighbour know you’re prepared to take that step.
+But before pursuing legal action, inform your neighbour that you’re considering that step.